mui/mui-x/docs/data/charts/bars/bars.md

 ### Border Radius

-To give your bar chart rounded corners, you can apply the `borderRadius` property on the [BarChart](/x/api/charts/bar-chart/#bar-chart-prop-slots).
+To give your bar chart rounded corners, you can change the value of the `borderRadius` property on the [BarChart](/x/api/charts/bar-chart/#bar-chart-prop-slots).

 It will work with any positive value and will be properly applied to horizontal layouts, stacks and negative values.